Synvox/mobile/readme.md

 # Mobile Applications
-Without the user of a library or framework.
+Without the use of a library or framework.

 - [Photo Viewer](https://mobile.synvox.net/photos/)
 - [To-do Application](https://mobile.synvox.net/todo/)